Skip to content

 Smithgall Woods: The Wilderness Within The Wild

-We have been camping just down the road at Raven Cliff Falls for over a decade and had never so much as pulled into the parking lot of Smithgall Woods despite it being right in front of our turn up the Richard B. Russell Scenic Highway, hidden in plain sight.
+We have been camping just down the road at Raven Cliff Falls for over a decade and had never so much as pulled into the parking lot of Smithgall Woods despite it being right in front of our turn up the Richard B. Russell Scenic Highway, hidden in plain sight until just a few years ago.
+And we believe this is the case for lots of folks who pass right by without ever realizing it was there.

 Smithgall is the sort of place one goes to find some peace and quiet.
-We love Georgia State Parks as much as we love our own kids, which is to say a lot.
-But the reality is most state parks tend to be crawling with people, RVs, and selfie sticks.
+We love Georgia State Parks, but the reality is most state parks tend to be crawling with people, RVs, and selfie sticks.
 None of them bad in their own right but when we go into the woods, on most days, we want to get away from it all.
 This is why Smithgall Woods was such a startling place for us to visit the first time.

 The first thing that jumps out to you about Smithgall is the lack of cars throughout the park.
-That is because cars are not allowed past the parking lot.
+That is because cars are not allowed past the parking lot, which in itself rarely has more than 3-4 cars.
 Despite having over 18 miles of roads, 28 miles of trails and being over 5700 acres, the only way to explore beyond the parking lot is by foot.

-We got the opportunity to meet up with Ranger Will Wagner who is in charge of the property.
+On our first visit a few years ago, we got the opportunity to meet up with Ranger Will Wagner who is in charge of the property.
 He was gracious enough to spend a couple hours with us as we explored the park with him.
 We started off in the truck and got to go where few cars are allowed – past the gate and nature center at the front of the park and into the woods.
-We rolled along at about 10 miles an hour for the first 10 minutes as Will gave us the history of how Smithgall came to be state owned.
+We rolled along at about 10 miles an hour for the first 10 minutes as Will gave us the history of how Smithgall came to be state-owned.

 Ranger Wagner quickly explained why Smithgall Woods is so protective of the park and it is tied directly to it’s history of abuse.